 Tips and recommendations

-The right monitor for your home office
+The right monitor for the home office

 The conditions must be right

-Screen size and resolution
+Screen diagonal and resolution

 We recommend the following resolutions for the individual screen sizes: